 All it ultimately comes down to is whether you do up your interiors and complete other decorations according to established trends or according to sentiment, with regards to the styling.
-A fitted bedroom which has a spinning bachelor’s bed in the middle with a Playboy theme, for instance, is a style which is more personalised and falls in line with sentiment more than it does with trendiness and so it would take value away from your property quite simply because any prospective new owner would likely have to re-decorate, thus costing them more money on top of the purchase price.
+A fitted bedroom which has a spinning bachelor’s bed in the middle with a Playboy theme, for instance, is a style which is more personalised and falls in line with sentiment more than it does with trendiness.
+It would take value away from your property quite simply because any prospective new owner would likely have to re-decorate with maybe something similar to what Neon Mama provides.
 The bank from which you get the loan or mortgage refinancing views itself as a buyer in this case, although a lot of things would perhaps have to go wrong for any repossession proceedings to come into effect.

 Otherwise it’s as simple as established trends trumping sentimental styling if you want to increase the value of your property through your decoration efforts as opposed to decreasing the value.